adamduncan/eleventy-plugin-i18n/README.md

 Schema: `{ [key]: { [locale]: 'String' } }`

 This object contains our dictionary of translations for each respective language.
-It can be declared inline within the plugin options (as above), or lifted out into its own JS module to keep things tidy:
+It _can_ be declared inline within the plugin options (as above), but it might be nicer to lift it out into its own JS module to keep things tidy:

 ```js
 // .eleventy.js